PeterCamilleri/CX16/docs/assist_16.md

 ## Reference:

 ### adj_16
-Adjust a 16 bit variable in memory by a literal amount.
+Adjust a 16 bit variable in memory by a literal value.

 *Declaration:*